fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Incorrect components

-• Individual kit components shipping from different warehouses due to inventory shortages
+• Individual parts shipping from different warehouses due to inventory shortages

 • Damaged or improper packaging, leading to loss of goods

-For instance, an experienced or incorrectly trained warehouse worker might use packing tape to secure a box of hardware to an otherwise complete kit and neglect to print a separate shipping label for the hardware.
+For instance, an inexperienced warehouse worker might use packing tape to secure a box of hardware to an otherwise complete kit and neglect to print a separate shipping label for the hardware.

 Get Experienced Warehouse Kitting Services from Fulfillment and Distribution